tistaharahap/fastapi-jwt-auth3/README.md

 from faker import Faker
 from jwcrypto import jwk
-from pydantic import BaseModel, ConfigDict, EmailStr from fastapi_jwt_auth.jwtauth import FastAPIJWTAuth, KeypairGenerator, JWTPresetClaims, generate_jwt_token
+from pydantic import BaseModel, ConfigDict, EmailStr from fastapi_jwt_auth3.jwtauth import FastAPIJWTAuth, KeypairGenerator, JWTPresetClaims, generate_jwt_token

 # Initialize the Faker instance to generate fake data
 fake = Faker()

 # Define the token claims to be projected to when decoding JWT tokens
 class TokenClaims(BaseModel):